Nithyasri678/Nithyasri/README.md

 ## 👋 About Me

 Hey there!
-I'm **Nithyari**, a passionate student who loves exploring new technologies and building impactful solutions.
+I'm **Nithyasri**, a passionate student who loves exploring new technologies and building impactful solutions.
 I thrive on learning and enjoy working with a variety of programming languages.

 ---